Navigation: Conditional Compilation >

 •ELSE object inside a conditional text block (between Start and End objects) reverses the result of the conditions defined for this block.

 Note: If the End object is omitted, all the content after the IF object to the end of the document is considered as a conditional text block.

 1.In the word processor, select the content that you want to make a part of a conditional text block.
 Or, put the cursor where you want to insert a new conditional text block or separate element (IF, END, ELSE).

 2.On the Insert tab, in the Conditions group, click Condition.

 3.In the drop-down menu, select block elements or a separate element that you want to insert.

-4.At the Build Options dialog box, define conditions for the new conditional text block.
+4.In the Build Options dialog, define conditions for the new conditional text block.

 1.In the word processor, double-click an element (IF, END, ELSE) of the conditional text block that you want to edit.

-2.At the Build Options dialog box, add or modify conditions that you want.
+2.In the Build Options dialog, add or modify conditions that you want.

 You can insert conditional text blocks inside other blocks.
 The compilation engine will process nested blocks only if the parent blocks have a positive result (i.e. if the parent block is included into the compilation).
 In some situations, using nested blocks in topic content is useful despite a similar result can be achieved by defining extra conditions for a separate (not nested) conditional text block.